MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/time/time-data-type.md

 ## SQL Server

-Microsoft SQL Server stores information about both date and time in columns of the DATETime type. [!INCLUDE [prod_short](../../includes/prod_short.md)] uses only the time part and inserts a constant value for the date: 01-01-1754.
+Microsoft SQL Server stores information about both date and time in columns of the datetime type. [!INCLUDE [prod_short](../../includes/prod_short.md)] uses only the time part and inserts a constant value for the date: 01-01-1754.

 The [!INCLUDE [prod_short](../../includes/prod_short.md)] undefined time is represented by the same value as an undefined date.
-The undefined date is represented by the earliest valid DateTime in SQL Server, which is 01-01-1753 00:00:00:000.
+The undefined date is represented by the earliest valid datetime in SQL Server, which is 01-01-1753 00:00:00:000.

 ## Comparing time values